Pest Control - Fleas

 - If your pet is scratching or biting its fur you should talk to a vet.

-Whilst we can treat for fleas, unless you also treat your animals there is a strong chance that the fleas will return.
+Whilst we can treat for fleas in your home, unless you also treat your animals there is a strong chance that the fleas will return.

 How do you rate this page?